humio/ansible-kafka/README.md

 set the `kafka_broker_rack` variable directly inside the inventory or you can create a `group_vars` file for each of the rack/datacenter groups that defines it appropriately.

+By default, all Kafkas are assigned to a single rack named `dc1`.

 Dependencies
 ------------